ngarnier/git-autocomplete-codemirror/README.md

 # git-autcomplete-codemirror

-A package to generate autocomplete tags for codemirror (used for the mjml-app)
+A package to generate a tree of available tags and attributes based on a version of MJML.

+The tree structure is based on [xmlcomplete](https://github.com/codemirror/CodeMirror/blob/master/demo/xmlcomplete.html#L44-L79) from CodeMirror (used to generate autocomplete in the [mjml-app](https://github.com/mjmlio/mjml-app)).

 ## Installation